Oveview

-In all challenges, one step is always equal to one point, but the number of points earned for other activities varies based on which other activities are included in the challenge.
+The number of points earned for other activities varies based on which other activities are included in the challenge.
 See below for the points conversions for all the different combinations of activities in Count.It challenges.

 Pro Tip: For a simple explanation of how Count.It challenges work, including the basic mission, and what sets the "finish line," and the difference between "activity points" and "goal points" see: How do Count.It challenges work?

-• 1 step = 1 point!
+1 step = 1 point

-Exercise Minutes
+Exercise Minutes Challenges

-• 1 min of exercise = 10 points
+1 min of exercise = 10 points

 In exercise-only challenges, one minute of exercise generates 10 points.